-The usefulness of professional IT certifications is the subject of many debates.
-Many see certs as a validation of the person’s knowledge, while others only perceive them as indicators of one’s ability to pass an exam or sit in a class.
+The usefulness of professional certifications is the subject of many debates.
+Many see certs as a validation of the person’s knowledge, while others perceive them as merely indicators of one’s ability to pass an exam.
 I enjoy earning certifications because they provide concrete milestones that encourage me to learn and expand my skills.
 Not all certifications are created equal and I value some more than others.
-(In particular, I’ve come to appreciate GIAC security certifications by SANS Institute, where I teach.)
+In particular, I’ve come to appreciate GIAC security certifications by SANS Institute, where I teach.

-In addition to the other roles that professional IT certifications play, they also act as a signaling mechanism, indicating that the certification holder at least has an interest in a particular topic and invested some effort into developing the associated skill set.
+In addition to other roles that professional certifications play, they also act as a signaling mechanism, indicating that the certification holder at least has an interest in the topic and invested some effort into developing the associated skill set.

-Perhaps more interestingly, by earning a particular certification, the individual obtains a trait that allows him to have something in common with other members of the community.
+Moreover, by earning a certification, the individual obtains a trait that allows him or her to have something in common with other members of the community.
 This small element of similarity can have a strong impact on how individuals establish initial rapport.

-For instance, one of the studies described in the book involved individuals raising money for a charity.
+One of the studies described in the book involved individuals raising money for a charity.
 The average contribution doubled in size when the donor happened to have the same first name as the person asking for the donation.
-In fact, in a dating study described in a book, it didn’t matter which topics the people had in common: “Sharing a strong dislike of fast food, for example, was just as powerful a predictor of attraction as favoring the same political party.”
+In a dating study outlined in a book, it didn’t matter which topics the people had in common: “Sharing a strong dislike of fast food, for example, was just as powerful a predictor of attraction as favoring the same political party.”

-Similarly, professional IT certifications provide an additional opportunity for the individuals to share a trait.
+Along these lines, professional certifications provide an additional opportunity for the individuals to share a trait.
 Having commonality increases the likelihood that the individuals will “click” with each other.

 One of the studies described in the book indicated that the uniqueness of the shared trait affects the strength of the connection: the smaller the group, the stronger the connection.
-Therefore, I expect that the more exclusive the certification, the stronger the similarity effect.
-I know I feel much closer to holders of the GIAC Security Expert (GSE) certification—less than 200 individuals as of this writing—than the more numerous CISSP holders.
+I expect that the more exclusive the certification, the stronger the similarity effect.
+I know I feel much closer to holders of the GIAC Security Expert (GSE) certification—a few hundred individuals as of this writing—than to the more numerous CISSP holders.
 However, I feel closer to fellow CISSP holders than IT professionals at large.